 TIP: The ChopHouse also has a location at Denver International Airport, in case you're in need of a great craft brew before (or after) a flight.

-For decades, Denver has been home to America's largest beer festival -- the Great American Beer Festival® (GABF®).
-This event is so huge that just to imbibe a one ounce sample of every beer offered would mean drinking over 108 regular 12-ounce bottles of beer!
-Over 325 American brewers participate in the festival, serving over 1,700 different beers, ales, stouts, porters and lagers, all competing for the most coveted medals in the industry.
-More than 30,000 beer-lovers come to the event each year, taking place in October at the Colorado Convention Center. www.greatamericanbeerfestival.com.
+For decades, Denver has been home to America's largest beer festival — the Great American Beer Festival® (GABF®).
+Over 800 American brewers participate in the festival, serving more than 4,000 different beers, ales, stouts, porters and lagers, all competing for the most coveted medals in the industry.
+Around 60,000 beer-lovers come to the event each year, taking place each fall at the Colorado Convention Center. www.greatamericanbeerfestival.com.